putrajr/GIT-Auto-Deploy/README.md

 # GIT-Auto-Deploy
 GIT Auto deploy auto pull server production to git repositories when you push new update or repositories change.

-this repositories can cover all git vendor like bicbucket, github and other.
+This repositories can cover all git vendor like bicbucket, github and other.

 Instruction: